 You can customize your plan and choose a deductible and reimbursement percentage that works for you.
 Progressive also has a 24/7 helpline you can call if you have a question for a veterinary expert.

-Is Pet Insurance Right for Me?
+Is Pet Insurance Right for You?

 Is pet insurance right for you and your family?
 That depends on your pet and your financial situation.
 If your biggest concern is a preexisting condition, keep in mind that most plans don’t cover those.
 Review plan terms carefully.
 Most plans have exclusions and waiting periods.